Skip to main content

 To round out the day, we’ll make a stop at Tres Mujeres, a cozy, cave-style tasting room where the wines are made by Ivette Vaillard, a respected local winemaker and renowned ceramicist.
 If we’re lucky, she’ll invite us to peek into her private studio, where she crafts large-scale ceramic works and decorative tiles for collectors — a beautiful intersection of art and wine that embodies the spirit of the region.

-And finally, we’ll close the day with a show-stopping dinner at Animalón, where acclaimed chef Javier Plascencia hosts an unforgettable pop-up dining experience beneath the boughs of a 100-year-old oak tree.
+And finally, we’ll close the day with an incredible dinner at Artemio Restaurante, where acclaimed chef Luciano Gonzalez hosts an unforgettable dining experience beneath the boughs of a 100-year-old oak tree.

 Meals: Breakfast, Lunch and Dinner